5-7 November 2019.

 Professor Emily Banks

-Professor Banks is a public health physician and epidemiologist with expertise in chronic disease, large scale cohort studies, Aboriginal Health and healthy ageing.
-She leads the Epidemiology for Policy and Practice Group at the ANU and is a Senior Adviser at the Sax Institute.
+Professor Banks is a public health physician and epidemiologist with interest and expertise in chronic disease, large scale cohort studies, pharmacoepidemiology, Aboriginal health and healthy ageing.
+She leads the Epidemiology for Policy and Practice Group at the National Centre for Epidemiology and Population Health, ANU, is Senior Adviser at the Sax Institute, a Fellow of the Australian Academy of Health and Medical Sciences.
+The main emphasis of her work is in using large-scale data to identify potentially modifiable factors affecting individual and population health in different settings and to quantify their effects, to inform improvements in health and health care.

 Professor Sally Green